joanseg/The-Positioning-Manual/chapters/13-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 Let me say this one more time: my proposed accelerant is unusual and audacious.
 It will make almost anyone who tries it uncomfortable.
 I'd bet that nothing you were taught in your formal schooling will prepare you for it, and it will push even the strongest of personalities to -- and past -- some sort of self-imposed limit.
 It is a potent accelerator for self-made expertise, and that's exactly why I want you to consider embracing it.

+To conclude the recipe for this accelerant, I'll answer one very common question: what if I don't have an audience?
+How can this daily publication thing still work?

+The answer: do it anyway, and as you're publishing daily also use the content you're publishing to attract an audience.
+Syndicate the content on places like LinkedIn or Medium or really, anywhere you can get it in front of the larger audience you'd like to draw your audience from.

+Putting so much work into publishing for a non-existent audience certainly is discouraging.
+Do it anyway.
+The benefits that accrue to you are worth it, and the insightful content you publish will end up attracting an audience at some point.

-# Resilience
+# Ally 5: Resilience

 I can keep this part pretty short, so I will.

 The reason there are relatively few self-made experts who are killing it in business is because there are *so many easier ways to make a decent living*.
 There are less risky ways.
 There are ways where you don't have to generate demand for your services; someone else does that part for you.
-There are ways where you don't have to figure out how to spend your time; someone else does that part for you.
+There are ways where you don't have to figure out how to spend your time effectively; someone else does that part for you.
 And there are ways where you don't have to take responsibility for the outcomes; someone else does that part for you.

-We call these ways of making a ecent living a job, and especially for developers willing to invest heavily in new skills every 3 to 5 years, there are lots of jobs out there that pay pretty well.
+We call these ways of making a decent living jobs, and especially for developers willing to invest heavily in new skills every 3 to 5 years, there are lots of jobs out there that pay pretty well.
 This is, in the back of most of your minds, the "plan b".

 In fact, the "plan b" is often this: "I can just get up to speed on whatever language or framework is hot right now and get a job that pays in the 87th percentile."
 And it's true!
 If you are a reasonably good, reasonably skilled software developer in the US, you have been able turn your interest (probably self-cultivated) and skills (probably mostly self-taught) into an income that puts you in the upper 80% percentile of Americans.
 According to Glassdoor.com at the time of this writing, the average software engineer salary in the US is an 87th percentile income.
-That means that out of 100 Americans, only roughly 13 are likely to earn more than you do.[^Some of those 13 earn a _lot more_ than you do, but still, the 86 below you earn a lot less.]
+That means that out of 100 Americans, only roughly 13 are likely to earn more than you do.[^Some of those 13 earn exponentially more than you do, but still, the 86 below you earn a lot less.]

 You earn this enviable salary with less formal training, certification, or licensing than is required of a dental hygienist (73rd percentile) or massage therapist (48th percentile).

 A "plan b" like this means your "plan a" of self-employment better be pretty compelling.
-But sometimes it's difficult.
+But sometimes plan a is difficult.
 It requires more investment than most jobs do.
 It requires patience.
-Business setbacks can effect you more severely than they would an FTE.
+Business setbacks can effect you more severely than they would someone with a job.

-So if your plan a is to cultivate self-made expertise, you'll need resilience to avoid the tempting siren call of your plan b.
+If your plan a is to cultivate self-made expertise, you'll need resilience to avoid the tempting siren call of your plan b.

 The world *needs* your self-made expertise, but there's no reserved seat at this table with your name on it.
 You have to create that for yourself by applying imagination, focus, discipline, and sustained effort over multiple years.
 And the best thing you can add into the mix in order to get there is *resilience*.

-# Flexibility
+# Ally 6: Flexibility

 Earlier I said: Expertise naturally seeks Venn Diagram overlaps between impact and risk.
 In other words, _experts_ feel the gravitation pull of this place on the venn diagram, and they deploy their curiosity and energy in this direction.
 Alternately, maybe they just follow their muse and the market rewards those that focus on these kinds of venn diagram overlaps and ignores those that don't [^This would be a survivorship bias explanation].

 To follow the gravitational pull of impact and risk, you'll need to be flexible, because your initial decision about how to specialize may need to be updated as you move up the ladder of expertise.
 As you do this, you're following the "scent" of value.

-There's something about the combination of medium to high risk and potential impact that makes problems that are valuable to solve.
+There's something about the combination of medium to high risk and potential impact that creates problems that are valuable to solve.
 If the risk is low, then businesses tend to be more comfortable with commoditized solutions, or handling it internally, or some other non-expert solution.
 And if the potential impact is low, then business definitely exhibit price-sensitive behavior as they seek a solution.

-But when the risk of creating a solution is high but the impact of a potential solution is also high, then businesses seek and readily pay for expert-level help.
+But when the risk of creating a solution is high and the impact of a potential solution is also high, then businesses seek and readily pay for expert-level help.
 Not always, of course.
 In almost any market there will be a segment of highly price-sensitive or poorly educated buyers, where their psychology or ignorance overrides their business sense and they don't respond normally to this combination of risk and reward.
 But in general, enough businesses seek expert solutions where they face problems where the solution would be impactful but the risk of creating a solution is rather high.

 And so if your initial thesis about how to specialize is not ideally aligned with a venn diagram overlap between risk and impact, then as you climb the ladder of expertise, you'll tweak it so that it is.
 This may involve varying levels of change in your focus and message.